-- 1 Licensing Authority shall ascertain whether the applicant meets - 2 the requirements for a Multistate License under this Compact. - 3 C. If an applicant meets the requirements for a Multistate License - 4 under this Compact and any applicable Rules of the Commission, - 5 the State Licensing Authority in receipt of the application shall, - 6 within a reasonable time, grant a Multistate License to that - 7 applicant, and inform all Member States of the grant of said8 Multistate License. - 9 D. A Multistate License to practice Cosmetology issued by a - 10 Member State's State Licensing Authority shall be recognized by - 11 each Member State as authorizing the practice thereof as though - that Licensee held a Single-State License to do so in each MemberState, subject to the restrictions herein. - 14 E. A Multistate License granted pursuant to this Compact may - 15 be effective for a definite period of time, concurrent with the 16 licensure renewal period in the Hama State - 16 licensure renewal period in the Home State. - F. To maintain a Multistate License under this Compact, aLicensee must:
+- 1 Licensing Authority shall ascertain whether the applicant meets - 2 the requirements for a Multistate License under this Compact. - 3 C. If an applicant meets the requirements for a Multistate License - 4 under this Compact and any applicable Rules of the Commission, - 5 the State Licensing Authority in receipt of the application shall, - 6 within a reasonable time, grant a Multistate License to that 7 applicant, and inform all Member States of the grant of said - 8 Multistate License. - 9 D. A Multistate License to practice Cosmetology issued by a - 10 Member State's State Licensing Authority shall be recognized by - 11 each Member State as authorizing the practice thereof as though - that Licensee held a Single-State License to do so in each MemberState, subject to the restrictions herein. - 14 E. A Multistate License granted pursuant to this Compact may - 15 be effective for a definite period of time, concurrent with the - 16 licensure renewal period in the Home State. - 17 F. To maintain a Multistate License under this Compact, a 18 Licensee must: